codingMustache/codingMustache/README.md

 ## Joke of the Day

-A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”
+Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+What does the International System of Quantities refer 1024 bytes as?
- 1. INDEX
+ 1. Kelobyte
- 2. SELECT
+ 2. Kilobyte
- 3. VALUES
+ 3. Kibibyte
- 4. EXEC
+ 4. Kylobyte

 <details>
   <summary>Answer</summary>
-  SELECT
+  Kibibyte
 </details>